Bruce Weinstein: Ethical Intelligence: Five Principles for Untangling Your Toughest Problems at Work and Beyond.

 In 2011, New World Library published Weinstein's "Ethical Intelligence: Five Principles for Untangling Your Toughest Problems at Work and Beyond."
 The book expanded much of the work Weinstein had done in his columns for Bloomberg Businessweek on such topics as the outsourcing of customer service, the ethics of taking vacations, and how to give and receive criticism.
 In 2012, ForeWord magazine selected "Ethical Intelligence" as a Silver Winner in its annual Book of the Year Awards in the self-help category.

-Newpapers
+Newspapers

 Weinstein's letter to The New York Times calling for honesty in politics was chosen as the basis for its weekly Invitation to a Dialogue feature.
 The letter was originally published on July 7, 2012, after which readers were invited to submit responses.
 The letter was then republished on August 11, along with several reader responses and a rejoinder from Weinstein.
 The basis for the letter was Warren Beatty's 1998 film, Bulworth, a satire predicated on the idea that a politician telling the truth would be the stuff of comedy.